vpnside-proxy/php-vpn-proxy/README.md

-This is a HTTP/HTTPS proxy script that forwards requests to a different server and returns the response.
-The Proxy class uses PSR7 request/response objects as input/output, and uses Guzzle to do the actual HTTP request.
+This is an HTTP/HTTPS proxy script that forwards requests to a different server and returns the response.
+The Proxy class uses PSR7 request/response objects as input/output and Guzzle to process the actual HTTP request.
 The implementation of the script: https://www.vpnside.com/proxy

 ## Installation